How dirt cones form on glaciers: field observation, laboratory experiments and modeling: modeling and discussion.

-The best fitting resulting evolution is shown for lab experiments in Fig.~\ref{fig6} ($\theta=23.5$\degree) and for numerical simulations in Fig.~\ref{fig7} ($\theta=27$\degree ~and $\mu = 0.6$) (see suppl. mat. for results concerning $\mu=0.3$).
+The best fitting resulting evolution is shown for laboratory experiments in Fig.~\ref{fig6} ($\theta=23.5$\degree) and for numerical simulations in Fig.~\ref{fig7} ($\theta=27$\degree ~and $\mu = 0.6$) (see suppl. mat. for results concerning $\mu=0.3$).
 The values of the adjustable parameter $\theta$ (see Table~\ref{tableConesAngles}) are within the range of the values that were measured independently.

-The good agreement in the $e_\mathrm{t}(h)$ plots of Figs.~\ref{fig6}b and \ref{fig7}b-d supports in retrospect the assumption of volume conservation in the cone regime.
+The good agreement in the $e_\mathrm{t}(h)$ plots of Figs.~\ref{fig6}b (in 2D and 3D) and \ref{fig7}b-d (in 2D) supports in retrospect the assumption of volume conservation in the cone regime.
+This also shows that the difference in the cone formation dynamics between the 2D and 3D cases is mainly related to the volume conservation.
+This justifies the relevance of the 2D simulations in testing the other assumptions (i-iii) of the model, related to mechanical and thermal processes.
 Our description of the transition regime (constant $e_\mathrm{t}$) is too simplistic: since $e_\mathrm{t}$ shows a perceptible decrease, the model overestimates the growth rate $\mathrm{d}h/\mathrm{d}z_\mathrm{ice}$ but underestimates $z_1$.
 Remarkably, these errors compensate, which leads to a good agreement between the prediction and the observed evolution $H(z_\mathrm{ice})$ in the cone regime.

 \textbf{Steady state.} At long times, Eq.~\ref{eq_dHdzice} predicts the existence of a steady state in which $e_\mathrm{t,\infty} = \delta(1/\cos\theta-1)/A$.
 This value is independent of the initial conditions (which is not the case of the steady state height and radius of the cone) and is represented in Fig.~\ref{fig6}b and \ref{fig7}b,d using dotted horizontal lines.
 One can see that only the numerical simulation with the smallest initial thickness approaches its final state.
-In the lab experiment, it was not possible to reach the steady state since, given the low cone angle, the finite size of the ice block was quickly limiting the maximum value of $z_\mathrm{ice}$.
+In the laboratory experiments, it was not possible to reach the steady state since, given the low cone angle, the finite size of the ice block was quickly limiting the maximum value of $z_\mathrm{ice}$.